Legitcode/modal/README.md

 }
 ~~~

+###props

+`closeOnOuterClick`: If somone clicks outside of the modal when it's in focus, should it close?
+You choose.
+Everything else will be merged and you're free to apply any props you want.

 You have the option to call `this.refs.modal.show()` and `hide()` similar to other modals out there in react.
 The big difference is that you can require the css from 'simple-react-modal/dist/modal' and easily add other classes that make it look however you like.
 Customizing the style is easy, to target the actual content area it will be `.your-class div`.